Shaklee: Controversy about Shaklee Distributors

 In 2012, New England distributor John "Jack" William Cranney was charged with using the reputation of his 45-year affiliation with Shaklee to solicit financial investments from other Shaklee distributors for non-Shaklee investments, beginning in 2002.
 In July 2012, the Massachusetts Securities Division charged Cranney with implementing a financial investment Ponzi scheme to defraud 36 victims in multiple states of roughly $10.4 million and for using the funds for personal gain.
 Shaklee immediately suspended distributor payments to Cranney estimated at $45,000 per month.
 Several victims sued Cranney to recover damages and he sought federal bankruptcy protection for his home, valued at $3 million.
 Cranney lost the battle for his home and the proceeds from the sale were used to satisfy the claims of some of his alleged victims.
 In September 2014, the FBI arrested Cranney in El Paso, Texas and charged him with four counts of wire fraud, 16 counts of mail fraud, and three counts of money laundering.

-Cycling partnerships

-From 1988 to 2000, Shaklee sponsored a UCI professional cycling team managed by Frank Scioscia.
-In its final year, the team was the top-ranked UCI tier III team globally and included U.S. Olympic cyclists members Jamie Carney, Jonas Carney, Adam Laurent, and Kent Bostick.
-It is not publicly confirmed whether the team used Shaklee products.

-Customer partnerships

-NASA: Joint sponsored research agreement

-In 1993, Shaklee entered into a public/private, research and development partnership with NASA, San Francisco State University, and Bionetics Corporation for the research and development of high capacity rehydration fluids for astronaut use during extravehicular activity and reentry.
-The partnership was organized by the NASA Joint Sponsored Research Program.The project was led by Dr. John Greenleaf of the NASA Ames Research Center.
-Shaklee received the right for an exclusive license from the NASA formulation.

-By the end of 1993 and through the end of the NASA shuttle program, Shaklee provided NASA with a customized version of the resulting rehydration beverage, Performance, under the name Astro-ade for use by Shuttle astronauts.